anthonymobile/njbuswatcher_2020/README.md

 - `Interpolate+log missed stops`: after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.
 - `Boomerang buses (Case E)`: Bus that gets assigned to a stop it already visited after doubling back on a parallel street -- e.g. the 87 going down the hill getting localized to Palisade Ave stops again.

+**reportcard.py**
+- `Restore next view`: trip? route? reuse the dash views? incorporate approach_dash and trip_dash templates into the new views, maybe have a route / stop and a route / vehicle(run) path -- with maps and live+archival data on each

 **templates/approach_dash.html**
 - `look up stop name`: create a db table that has all the stop names (from GTFS?) so can grab them easily into the list